Registration for Winter 2025 is Now Open! View the Winter 2025 Schedule of Classes and Syllabi.

 Benefits of Furthering Your Education

 Furthering your education with a Master’s degree can only benefit your career long-term.
-Human resource practitioners enjoy a variety of career options and can flex different strengths within their job.
+Practitioners enjoy a variety of career options and can flex different strengths within their jobs.
 There is diversity in the field.

 Amberton University's Human Resource Training and Development Program

-At Amberton University, graduate students in the Human Resource Training and Development program move on to fill leadership positions in human resources, training and development, recruiting and staffing, team development, and consulting roles in both public and private settings.
-The faculty in the Human Resources program are dedicated to their students' success, focusing on the benefit and growth of the whole individual.
-“Our professors are high touch.
-We’re constantly reaching out to our students, seeing what we can do to help them.
-We are there for our students, we respond quickly, I think that’s what differentiates us,” said Amberton Faculty member Dr. DiAnn Sanchez.
+Our HR Training and Development program graduates fill leadership positions in various public and private settings.
+The faculty in the program are dedicated to their student's success, focusing on the benefit and growth of the whole individual.
+"Our professors are high touch.
+We're constantly reaching out to our students, seeing what we can do to help them.
+We are there for our students, and we respond quickly, which differentiates us," said Amberton Faculty member Dr. DiAnn Sanchez.

 Take the Next Step in Your Career

-If you’re ready to take the next step in your career, reach out to Amberton University advisors or read about the program here.
+If you’re ready to take the next step in your career, contact Amberton University advisors or read about the program here.

 Life is all about problem-solving, time management, and efficiency.
-Professional success is often found for those who understand how to manage the nuances and functions surrounding these issues.
-Enter: the project manager.
+Those who understand how to manage the nuances and functions surrounding these issues often find professional success.
+Enter the project manager.

 Navigating the Landscape of Time Management

-Many companies across many different industries incorporate project managers into their day-to-day operations and business models.
-They need a jack of all trades—someone who can analyze a problem, effectively strategize how to solve it, skillfully manage a team to execute the plan, and communicate efficiently to all players involved.
+Companies across industries incorporate project managers into their day-to-day operations and business models.
+They need a jack of all trades—someone who can analyze a problem, strategize solutions, manage a team, and communicate effectively.
 “Project management is a pretty broad field.
-It deals primarily with being able to identify a set of requirements that various stakeholders in the company might have, then being able to take those requirements and build a program or project to address or solve those requirements,” said Amberton Business Associate Faculty Dr. Blair Stephenson.
+It deals primarily with identifying a set of requirements that various stakeholders in the company might have, then taking those requirements and building a program or project to address or solve those requirements,” said Amberton Business Associate Faculty Dr. Blair Stephenson.

 The Role of Project Managers

-When you’re deciding where you want to pursue a degree in project management, keep in mind the importance of practical application.
-You need to be able to prove you have the capacity to achieve, as much as you have the knowledge and academic understanding of it.
+When deciding where to pursue a degree in project management, keep in mind the importance of practical application.
+You need to prove you can achieve as much as you have the knowledge and academic understanding.
 Your technical skills are equally important as your cognitive abilities.

 Practical Application